TudorPescaru/CDLdocfind/README.md

 -----

 ```
+	$ cd <dir with documents to be scanned
-	./docfind.py #needs to be run again after each query
+	$ ./docfind.py #needs to be run again after each query
 ```

 Planned updates